Source code for sic_framework.core.component_python2

 )

 [docs] class SICComponent: """ Abstract class for Components that provide essential functions for Social Interaction Cloud applications. :param ready_event: Threading event to signal when the component is ready.
 If None, creates a new Event. :type ready_event: threading.Event, optional :param stop_event: Threading event to signal when the component should stop.
-If None, creates a new Event. :type stop_event: threading.Event, optional :param log_level: The logging verbosity level (e.g., DEBUG, INFO, WARNING, ERROR). :type log_level: int, optional :param conf: Configuration parameters for the component.
+If None, creates a new Event. :type stop_event: threading.Event, optional :param conf: Configuration parameters for the component.
 If None, uses default configuration. :type conf: dict, optional """ # 1.
 Class constants # Make SICComponent an abstract class in Python 2. # Ensures any subclass must implement all abstract methods denoted by @abstractmethod __metaclass__ = ABCMeta COMPONENT_STARTUP_TIMEOUT = 30 """ Timeout in seconds for component startup.
 This controls how long a SICConnector should wait when requesting a component to start.
-Increase this value for components that need more time to initialize (e.g., robots that need to stand up or models that need to load to GPU). """ # 2.
+Increase this value for components that need more time to initialize (e.g., robots that need to stand up or models that need to load to GPU). """ COMPONENT_STOP_TIMEOUT = 2 """ Timeout in seconds for a component stop.
+This controls how long a SICConnector should wait when requesting a component to stop.
+Increase this value for components that need more time to stop. """ # 2.
 Special methods

 # 3. Class methods